mondoohq/cnspec/README.md

 ## Join the community!

 Our goal is to secure all layers of your infrastructure.
-If you need support, or want to get involved with the development of `cnspec`, join our [community](https://github.com/orgs/mondoohq/discussions) today and let’s grow it together!
+If you need support, or want to get involved with the development of `cnspec`, join our [community](https://github.com/orgs/mondoohq/discussions) today and let's grow it together!

 ## Development